coleifer/huey/docs/guide.rst

     result = huey.enqueue(add.s(1, 2))

-The :py:meth:`TaskWrapper.s` method is used to create a :py:class:`Task` instance, which represents the execution of the given function.
-The ``Task`` is what gets serialized and enqueued, then dequeued, deserialized and executed by the consumer.
+The :py:meth:`TaskWrapper.s` method is used to create a :py:class:`Task` instance (which represents the execution of the given function).
+The ``Task`` is what gets serialized and sent to the consumer.

 To create a pipeline, we will use the :py:meth:`TaskWrapper.s` method to create a :py:class:`Task` instance.
 We can then chain additional tasks using the